 If you’re new to ducks, you may not have seen females or males bobbing their heads yet.
 Or maybe you have witnessed them bobbing their heads but don’t know what it is.
 I can help explain this behavior, because I also have ducks and have seen them doing this.
-We’ve had our ducks for a little over a year now, and one female duck bobs her head all the time.
+We’ve had our ducks for a couple of years now, and one female duck bobs her head all the time.

-For months I’ve noticed my Pekin bobbing her head at my boss rooster.
+For two years now I’ve noticed my Pekin bobbing her head at my boss rooster.
 This isn’t an isolated event either.
-Bakugo has chased Megatron relentlessly, the whole time bobbing her white head.
+Bakugo used to chase Megatron relentlessly, the whole time bobbing her white head.
 I have some ideas that might sound a little crazy or farfetched.
-However, like I said, I’ve been witnessing her behavior for months now.
+However, like I said, I witnessed her behavior for 2 years now.
 I personally think she wants to be a chicken.
 I told you, crazy.
 She’s evidently confused, because usually in these events the roles are reversed.
 Drakes and roosters are more forward, not hens and ducks.

 Now what do I mean by that statement?
 For those of you who have had ducks for a while, you probably already know what I’m getting at.
 For everyone else, when a duck bobs its head, it is just what it sounds like.
 It moves its head up and down, sometimes several times in succession.

-We haven’t had our three ducks very long, so this is still new to us, the whole duck experience.
-At least it feels that way with the days all running together.
-We’ve never seen Aizawa, our female Mallard, or Kirishima, our drake or male Pekin, bob their heads.
+We didn’t have our original three ducks very long, when I pondered this.
+And I never saw Aizawa, our female Mallard, or Kirishima, our late drake or male Pekin, bob their heads.
 At anyone.
-So that leaves Bakugo, right?
+So that left Bakugo, right?
 She’s our female Pekin.

 When I first noticed this behavior, I thought the ducks were attacking or harassing my rooster, Megatron.
 And I was indignant.
 How could they act that way?
-Now I said the others didn’t and don’t display these actions, and that’s true.
+Now I said the others didn’t display these actions, and that was true.
 Although, they did follow Bakugo around as she chased Megatron, bobbing her head the whole time.

 I learned that when ducks bob their heads, they’re usually flirting.
 In waterfowl mating, it’s the female who chooses the drake with the best plumage.
-Ordinarily, if Bakugo was a normal duck, she would choose her natural match, Kirishima, the drake.
-However, that’s not what’s been going on.
-She’s set her eyes on the rooster and given him every indication that she likes him.
-My rooster isn’t aware of what any of this means though; he just knows these odd birds are following him and making him quite uneasy.
-Every time I see him I tell him he’s the cat’s meow, but he doesn’t think I’m funny.
+Ordinarily, if Bakugo was a normal duck, she would have chosen her natural match, Kirishima, the drake.
+However, that’s not what went on.
+She set her eyes on the rooster and gave him every indication that she liked him.
+My rooster wasn’t aware of what any of that meant though; he just knew those odd birds were following him and making him quite uneasy.
+Every time I saw him I told him he was the cat’s meow, but he didn’t think I was funny.

 There was a short time we thought Kirishima didn’t like Bakugo.
 We thought she was a lonesome spinster, trying to find love elsewhere.
 Although that was blown away when we saw both ducks mating.
-Also on other occasions I have seen Bakugo spurn the drake; he isn’t the best drake out there apparently.
+Also on other occasions I saw Bakugo spurn the drake; he wasn’t the best drake out there apparently.

 Here is some more information on the subject of flirting and ducks bobbing their heads.
 I hope you don’t have a confused chicken or duck.
 Though, like I said, it’s more common for roosters and drakes to not be very picky about mating.
 It is, however, unusual for female birds to be confused in this manner, from what I gather.
 Click here to find out more about duck courtship behavior.